marten-seemann/draft-seemann-quic-stream-groups/draft-seemann-quic-stream-groups.md

 --- abstract

-QUIC ({{!RFC9000}}) defines a few different mechanism flow control mechanism:
+QUIC ({{!RFC9000}}) defines a few different mechanism flow control mechanisms:
-* Stream flow control
-* Connection-level flow control
-* Flow control for the number of (unidirectional / bidirectional) streams
+Stream flow control, connection-level flow control and flow control for the number of (unidirectional / bidirectional) streams

 This allows a single application running on of a QUIC connection to apply backpressure.